craigbuckler/oldclink/src/pages/about-budleigh-salterton/#index.md

 ---
-title: What to do in Budleigh Salterton, East Devon
+title: Things to do and places to see when staying in Budleigh Salterton
 menu: Budleigh
-description: The location, history and amenities when staying in Budleigh Salterton for your next holiday in East Devon, UK.
+description: The location, local towns, history and amenities when staying in Budleigh Salterton accommodation for your next holiday in East Devon, UK.
 priority: 0.6
 hero: budleigh-beach-1
 heroquote: all summers were like this when I was young